 5 in 10 petrol vehicle owners with a vehicle (purchased 2022 or prior) confirm experiencing lower mileage post E20 petrol mandate in 2025; 3 in 10 confirm experiencing unusual level of vehicle wear & tear

-Almost 10 months after the government mandated to supply only E20 fuel, LocalCircles has conducted a fresh survey to find out if there has been any change in the fuel efficiency or impact on petrol vehicles.
-The survey received over 50,000 responses from owners of petrol vehicle (2022 or prior models) and located across 301 districts of India.
+One year after the government mandated to supply only E20 fuel, LocalCircles has conducted a fresh survey to find out if there has been any change in the fuel efficiency or impact on petrol vehicles.
+The survey received over 50,000 responses from owners of petrol vehicles (2022 or prior models) located across 301 districts of India.
 69% respondents were men while 31% respondents were women.
 45% of respondents were from tier 1, 29% from tier 2 and 26% respondents were from tier 3, 4 & 5 districts.

 1 in 2 petrol vehicle owners with a vehicle that was purchased in 2022 or earlier say their vehicle’s fuel efficiency/mileage has reduced in the last 9 months